neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 Contains rendered images of user avatars.

 #### Favicon Cache
-Contains the raw and scaled favicons
+Contains the raw and scaled favicons.
+This cache can not be cleared if you are using the shared BestIcon instance.

 #### Pageshot Cache
 Contains the raw website screenshots and resized or cropped versions.